nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 <img src="/images/video/event-log-screenshot-2x.png" alt="View connect, publish, and subscribe events for the session or meeting" style="width:70%;">

-The Event Log lists events related to connecting, publishing, and subscribing that occured in the session or meeting you’re inspecting.
+The Event Log lists events related to connecting, publishing, and subscribing that occurred in the session or meeting you’re inspecting.
 This is helpful for understanding the context of connect, publish, or subscribe failures, and can also be useful for quickly seeing why users disconnect, unpublish, or unsubscribe.

 You can filter events using the **text filter** in the top left in two ways:

-* To view only events that include a specific string, for example "connect", simply enter that string in the text filter field and click the "+" symbol.
+* To view only events that include a specific string, for example "connect", enter that string in the text filter field and click the "+" symbol.
 * To exclude all events that include a specific string, enter that string in the text filter field and click the "-" symbol.

 You can also filter by user with the Inspector sidebar filters.